Sammyjoon/manufacturing-data-map/README.md

-# manufacturing-data-map
 # Manufacturer Data Map (D3.js Interactive)

 This project is an interactive manufacturing data map visualization built with D3.js.
-It helps users (especially manufacturing SMEs) map out machines/processes and their data connections, assign importance, and calculate a data maturity score.
+It helps users—especially manufacturing SMEs—map out machines/processes and their data connections, assign importance, and calculate a data maturity score.

 ## 🚀 Features